Leave me alone!

 Stare is the equivalent of the English verb to stay, so these can be literally translated as “leave me to stay”.

-❤️ If you liked this lesson on how do you say leave me alone in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say leave me alone in Italian, share it with your friends!